Your support helps protect Idaho for people and nature. Donate Online

 About The Nature Conservancy in Idaho

 The Nature Conservancy has worked with Idaho's communities and landowners since 1965.
 We purchased our flagship preserve, Silver Creek, in 1976.
 Since then, we've helped to conserve more than 400,000 acres of iconic landscapes and habitat.
 Our work focuses on building lasting relationships and tangible results.

 Latest News & Features

-This year we are asking supporters to submit their favorite photos of Idaho wildlife and wild places.
-Each month we will pick our favorite and share it with you!
+Last year we are asked supporters to submit their favorite photos of Idaho wildlife and wild places.
+We picked our favorites and shared them here.

 A remote camera mounted on an aspen tree at our Hall Creek Nature Preserve photographed this bear.
 The bear apparently displaced the camera's orientation and then decided to go to bed!

 This time lapse video, composed of daily still photographs, shows a dry year in the life of The Nature Conservancy's Silver Creek Preserve near Picabo, Idaho.

 From the beginning of human history, nature has played a vital role in our creative expression.
 Idaho artists reflect on conservation and the influence of nature on their art.